 With the Japanese Government’s priority concern for people living in the Mekong Sub-region in Vietnam, interventions are also designed to improve the quality of gender-responsive services and the capacity of staff working at Migrant Resource Centers, Vietnam Women’s Union at all levels, and social organizations in the nine localities.

 Elisa Fernandez Saenz, Country Representative of UN Women Vietnam, stressed the need for the project, saying: “Throughout the Covid-19 pandemic, in Vietnam, many women have suffered from loss of employment, reduced household income, inadequate housing, lack of life-saving support and services, limited social protection measures, as well as increased stress at home, along with unacceptable high levels of intimate partner violence.”

-She argued that emerging evidence over the past year confirmed that the pandemic had a regressive effect on gender equality.
+She told The Hanoi Times that emerging evidence over the past year confirmed that the pandemic had a regressive effect on gender equality.
 In addition, Asia and the Pacific is the most disaster-prone region in the world, with 75% of disaster-affected populations living in the region.
 As countries cope with the impacts of the Covid-19 pandemic, they also grapple with the reality of exposure to multiple, severe natural hazards, and the potential of a double disaster.

 Due to Covid-19, women’s labor force participation fell from 70.9% in 2019 to 62.3% in 2021.
 In addition, Covid-19 contributed to a reduction in working hours for women, and the loss of jobs across manufacturing and services.

 Covid-19 prevention remains important for women and girls.
 Photo: UNICEF